 Bees, wasps and hornets often look for damp or moist areas to nest, as water allows members of their colonies to hunt other insects.
 Be sure to do a perimeter check near your gutters and other areas of your home that contain standing water before you and your family start spending weekends outside.

 Have the gutter system of your house inspected, examine the area around your foundation and check under your deck as these areas are most common for water collection.
 If you come across bees, wasps or hornets hanging around a certain area of the house, you can be sure a nest is nearby.

 Do-it-Yourself (DIY) Removal of Bees, Wasps & Hornets

 If you find one of the homes of these pesky bugs, here are our best tips on safely removing them from your home:

-- Once you’re sure the bugs are gone, you can remove the nest with a broom (if it is too high).
-If you choose to remove the nest yourself, be sure to always use gloves and protective glasses and take every precaution against pesticides and against falling.
+- If you choose to remove the nest yourself, be sure to always use gloves and protective glasses and take every precaution against pesticides and against falling

-- We recommend calling in a pro and avoiding climbing a ladder yourself.
+- We recommend calling in a professional and avoiding climbing a ladder yourself

-How a Gutter Cleaning Pro Like Ned Stevens Can Help with Bees, Wasps & Hornets
+How a Professional Can Help with Bees, Wasps and Hornets in Your Gutters

 Make sure that there is no water damage around the roofline of your home.
 If there is, this is a sign that your gutters may need to be repaired.
 Remember that the best way to deal with bees, wasps and hornets is prevention.
 Pests love damp places.

 Your first line of defense is making sure your gutter system is in working order and that water is flowing away from your home.
 Our team of technicians offer reputable gutter cleaning services in Durham, NC and other areas and are committed to keeping bees or wasps out of your gutters.
-Ned Stevens has you covered.
 Have you had your gutters inspected lately?
 Book an appointment to receive assistance with clogged gutters on your property.